 At the opposite end, octaves beyond 14 are way beyond the musical range since ‘C15’ is already more than 535 KHz…

-This might have an incidence on Csound scores being used for producing anything else than music, although in this case the use of octave point pitch-class format is very unlikely.
+This might have an incidence on Csound scores being used for producing anything else than music, although in this case the use of the octave point pitch-class format is very unlikely.

 Changing middle C key number